-Solely for convenience, the trademarks, service marks, logos and trade names referred to in this prospectus are without the ® and TM symbols, but such references are not intended to indicate, in any way, that we will not assert, to the fullest extent under applicable law, our rights or the rights of the applicable licensors to these trademarks, service marks, and trade names.
+Solely for convenience, the trademarks, service marks, logos and trade names referred to in this prospectus are without the $\mathbb{R}$ and $\mathbb{T}$ symbols, but such references are not intended to indicate, in any way, that we will not assert, to the fullest extent under applicable law, our rights or the rights of the applicable licensors to these trademarks, service marks, and trade names.
 For the avoidance of doubt, "OKYO," the OKYO logo and other trademarks or service marks of OKYO Pharma Limited appearing in this prospectus are the property of OKYO or our subsidiary.
-This prospectus contains additional trademarks, service marks, and trade names of others, which are the property of their respective owners.
+This prospectus contains additional trademarks, service marks, and trade names appearing in this prospectus are, to our knowledge, the property of their respective owners.
 All trademarks, service marks, and trade names appearing in this prospectus are, to our knowledge, the property of their respective owners.
 We do not intend our use or display of other companies' trademarks, service marks, copyrights, or trade names to imply a relationship with, or endorsement or sponsorship of us by, any other companies.